 Are your kids learning how to count to 5 and recognize numerals?
-This easy to assemble community helpers printable book helps reinforce number sense, numeral identification, and counting; it’s available in the Community helper Math Packet.
+These easy to assemble community helpers printable booklets help reinforce number sense, numeral identification, and counting; there are 3 different versions available in the Community Helper Bundle.

 Community Helpers Patterns

-Help your students develop logical thought and reasoning skills with this patterning activity available in the Community Helper Math Packet.
+Help your students develop logical thought and reasoning skills with this patterning activity available in the Community Helper Bundle.

 Here’s a fun board game that supports the development of number sense and one-to-one correspondence skills.
 Can you help the police officer get to the station?
-This printable board game is located in the Community Helper Math Packet.
+This printable board game is located in the Community Helper Bundle.

 Numeral Quantity Game

 This is the ultimate number sense game!
-Invite your kids to identify the numeral on their wheel, and then match the cards with the correct quantity to the wheel.
-This game is available in the Community Helper Math Packet.
+Invite your kids to identify the numeral on each garbage truck, and then match the garbage bags with the correct quantity to their mat.
+This game is available in the Community Helper Bundle.

 Community Helpers Books